gfxstrand/libwlb/README.md

 the Wayland protocol already provides us with all the pieces we need for this.

 ### What about performance?
-Isn't out-of-process slower?

-Yes, it is, in theory.
+In theory, running out-of-process is slower because you have to communicate over sockets and context switch between processes.
 However, I don't intend this to be used in extremely high-performance situations.
 In the case of something like a VNC or RDP server, the performance loss from the context switch pales in comparison to the cost of network communication.

 ## What libwlb is designed to do